Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 There are a lot of Mods which have been confirmed working as plug and play.
 These are located in the confirmed-working channel on discord.
 In addition there is also discussion of how to add specific mods (including NSFW nude mods) in the Specific-mods-discussion channels.

-Discord staff do monitor these channels for bad advise and incorrect information.
+Discord staff do monitor these channels for bad advice and incorrect information.

 ### SkyrimUpscalerENBTestBuild for Wildlander